(CNN) -- Perhaps it really WAS destiny.

 "This award tonight would have humbly validated Heath's quiet determination to be truly accepted by you all here -- his peers -- within an industry he truly loved," said Ledger's father, Kim.
-Watch Ledger's family talk about the award »

 Other winners included Kate Winslet, who won best actress for her performance in "The Reader"; Penelope Cruz, who won best supporting actress honor for "Vicky Cristina Barcelona"; and "WALL-E," which won best animated feature.
-Watch Penelope Cruz's 'magical moment' »

 Most of the winners, if not foreordained, were expected.
 The evening's sole shock came with best foreign-language film, which went to the Japanese film "Departures."
-Among the films it beat were France's "The Class" and Israel's "Waltz With Bashir," two of the best-reviewed films of the year.
+Among the films it beat were France's "The Class" and Israel's "Dances With Bashir," two of the best-reviewed films of the year.

 But it was "Slumdog Millionaire" that carried the evening.
 At one point, Resul Pookutty, who won for sound mixing, seemed overwhelmed as he accepted his Oscar.

 "I dedicate this award to my country," he said.
-"Thank you, academy, this is not just a sound award, this is history being handed over to me."
+"Thank you, Academy, this is not just a sound award, this is history being handed over to me."